 Paul practises integratively, with the focus of therapy centred on the unique individual needs of each person.
 He draws his knowledge and experience of Psychodynamic, Cognitive Behavioural, Humanistic and EMDR therapies to help aid this approach.
 The areas of special interest for Paul include depression, stress, anxiety, work and relationship difficulties, bereavement, identity, and personal development.
 Paul works at the practice on Thursdays.

 Shane began his studies in 1991 at University College Dublin, obtaining a BA(Hons) in Psychology and Philosophy.

 He trained as a psychotherapist at the Metanoia Institute in West London, undertaking their MSc programme in Integrative Psychotherapy.

-He completed a post-qualifying certificate in Cognitive Behavioural Therapy at the WPF.
-In 2011 Shane was awarded a Postgraduate Diploma as an Expert Practitioner in CBT at King's College London, and now specialises in using CBT to treat complex anxiety and depression cases.
+He then completed the Postgraduate Diploma Expert Practitioner in CBT at King's College London, and now specialises in using CBT to treat complex anxiety cases.

 He has over 15 years of experience as a psychotherapist. and is registered with the United Kingdom Council for Psychotherapy.

 Shane is available Monday, Tuesday, Wednesday and Fridays.